casper-network/docs/source/docs/casper/faq/faq-developer.md

 </details>

 <details>
-<summary><b>What is the difference between key management and deployment?</b></summary>
+<summary><b>What is the difference between key management and deploys?</b></summary>

-There are two types of action that an account can perform: deployment and key management.
-Deployment is simply executing some code on the blockchain, while key management involves changing the associated keys.
-Key management cannot occur independently, but must come via a deploy.
-Therefore, a key management action implies that a deployment action also occurs.
+There are two types of action that an account can perform: a deploy and key management.
+Deploys are simply executing some code on the blockchain, while key management involves changing the associated keys.
+Key management cannot occur independently but must come via a deploy.
+Therefore, a key management action implies that a deploy action also occurs.

 You may also reference the following two documents for additional information: